norelinorth/norelinorth.github.io/_posts/2025-10-22-ai_context_engineering.md

 #### Prompt 4: USP Analysis

 ```
-What is the unique selling proposition (USP) of BlackLine?
+What is the unique selling proposition (USP) of the market leader?
 Based on their website and press releases, what is their strategic focus?
 ```